-With a Golden Visa in Portugal, you and your family can live and work permanently in Portugal, as well as benefiting from free movement in the wider Schengen area – this shortcut to EU citizenship is too good an opportunity to pass up.
+With a Golden Visa in Portugal, you and your family can live and work permanently in Portugal and benefit from free movement in the wider Schengen area.
+This shortcut to EU citizenship is too good an opportunity to pass up.

-If you want to live or retire in Portugal with a Passive income, read our D7 Portugal Visa Guide.
+If you plan to live or retire in Portugal with a Passive income, read our D7 Portugal Visa Guide.

-January 1st 2022 brought with it changes to Portuguese Golden Visa scheme, that now continue in to 2023.
+January 1st 2022 brought with it changes to the Portuguese Golden Visa scheme, which now continues into 2023.

 Of course, if your heart is set on Lisbon, Portugal, then freehold Lisbon Apartments with a touristic license or a commercial property are hugely advantageous to investors.
 A touristic license lasts for at least ten years and is required for properties such as serviced apartments.
 Note, to qualify for a Golden Visa in Portugal, the property must not be the investor’s main residence, but this can be changed after you obtain your second passport in Portugal.

 While there are now some changes simply around the residential real estate investment route, if you dream of owning a beautiful Portugal villa or a modern condo, there are still many fantastic regions outside of Lisbon where properties to live in are eligible for the program, Read the Lisbon Portugal property market report for 2023.
 Note some of our GV properties do offer generous personal usage plans which can be negotiated to meet your needs.